 May 4, 1970

-Find links to some major sites devoted to understanding and commemorating the events of May 4, 1970, in which four Kent State students were killed and nine wounded by Ohio National Guardsmen.
+Access Kent State's May 4, 1970 hub, which is dedicated to providing access to information related to the events of May 4, 1970, in which four Kent State students were killed and nine wounded by Ohio National Guardsmen.

 The Kent State University School